6 Military Surplus Analysis

 In this chapter we will start querying the data using summarize with math, basically adding values in a column instead of counting rows, which we did with the Billboard assignment.

-• To use the combination of group_by(), summarize() and arrange() to add columns of data using sum().
+• Use the combination of group_by(), summarize() and arrange() to add columns of data using sum().

-• To use different group_by() groupings in specific ways to get desired results.
+• Use different group_by() groupings in specific ways to get desired results.

-• To practice using filter() on those summaries to better see certain results, including filtering in a vector.
+• Practice using filter() on those summaries to better see certain results, including filtering in a vector.

-• We’ll write Data about some of the findings, practicing data-centric ledes and sentences describing data.
+• We’ll write about some of the findings, practicing data-centric ledes and sentences describing data.

 6.2 Questions to answer